 Dwelling Coverage for Homeowners: What it Covers & Costs in 2026

-Dwelling coverage for homeowners starts at $45 per month with Progressive and $66 per month with State Farm.
-Home insurance dwelling coverage protects the physical structure of your home, and premiums are based on the rebuild value, coverage limits, and the impact of weather-related risks on rebuilding costs.
+Dwelling coverage for homeowners protects the physical structure of your home, with rates starting at $45 per month through Progressive and $66 per month through State Farm.
+Costs are based on the rebuild value, coverage limits, and the impact of weather-related risks on rebuilding costs.

 By clicking, you agree to our Terms of Use